Visit our knowledge base to learn more or get in touch with support.

-If you were used to the Smokelet in Particular 1.5, you will notice that item is missing from the Particle Type popup.
-Don't worry!
-The Smokelet is still there, just in a different form.
-In version 2.0, the Smokelet is just a type of Cloudlet with a shadow applied.
+Note: If you were used to the Smokelet in Particular 1.5, you will notice that item is missing from the Particle Type popup.
+Smokelet is just a type of Cloudlet with a shadow applied.
 In the Particle group, just choose Particle Type> Cloudlet.
 Doing so enables the Shadowlet Settings group.
-Alternately, if you are starting with a preset, choose any of the shipped Smoke presets.
-Instead of the Smokelet being enabled as in version 1.5, the Cloudlet is chosen.
-Cloudlet and the Shadowlet settings are enabled under the Shading group.
-In version 1.5, to make modifications to the Shadowlet, you had to go into the Options Panel and set numeric RGB values for the Shadow.
-Making changes is now much easier!
-Now in the Shadowlet Settings, you can just dial in the Color, Color Strength and Opacity of the shadow.
 Version 1.5 Note: Any old project file (Particular 1.0 or 1.5) that contains Smokelets is automatically converted to use Cloudlet+Shadowlet when opened in version 2.0.

 A Cloudlet with a shadow applied.
 Choose Cloudlet, use its settings, and enable the Shadowlet Settings group for more options.

 Tutorial: Creating Smokelet particles